TZer0/tzer0.github.io/amongus.md

 ## Other tips

 - Use the ingame chat if you're dead if you still want to listen in on the conversations of the living over voice chat.
+- You probably want to have keyboard+mouse controls enabled.

 ## How settings affect the game